Photo of Liese, Kylea Laina

 About

-I am a medical anthropologist and certified nurse midwife who engages a reproductive justice framework to contextualize and address the social drivers and repercussions of maternal morbidity and mortality.
+I am a medical anthropologist and certified nurse midwife who engages a reproductive justice framework to contextualize and address the social drivers and repercussions of sexual and reproductive health disparities.
 I use mixed methods to examine causal pathways and unforeseen consequences that link reproduction and health disparities in communities with intersecting identities of oppression.
 I conceptualize my global and domestic research programs as part of broader efforts to anchor reproductive trends in maternal mortality and morbidity in bio-social and socio-medical realms.

-My current research focuses on the health system structures and obstetric racism that drive disparities in maternal morbidity and mortality.
-Maternal mortality is 6x higher for Black women in Chicago than white women and >50% of these deaths are potentially preventable.
-With funding from the PCORI foundation and in partnership with the non-profit organization, Melanated Midwives, this project assess the implementation and impact of a culturally-adapted and patient-centered model of maternity care inclusive of broad structural changes to attenuate the impacts of structural racism.
+My current research focuses on the health system structures that drive disparities in equitable access to sexual and reproductive health.
+With funding from the PCORI foundation and in partnership with Chicago Birthworks Collective, this project assess the implementation and impact of a culturally-adapted and patient-centered model of maternity care inclusive of broad structural changes to attenuate the impacts of structural racism.
 Melanated Group Midwifery Care (MGMC) was designed with our community partners to center the voices of Black women and adopt the Illinois Maternal Mortality Review Committee’s(MMRC) recommendations for preventing maternal death.
 MGMC merges four evidence-based interventions: 1)Racial concordance between patients and providers; 2) Group prenatal care; 3) Maternal care coordination; and 4) In-home, postpartum doula support.
-The overall goal of this initiative is to increase maternal health equity and attenuate the impacts of structural racism in maternal healthcare.

 I completed my BA at Emory University and my MA and PhD in Anthropology at Stanford University.
 My early research in global maternal health drove me to also pursue my MSN at Yale University and become certified as a nurse-midwife.
 My midwifery practice informs and grounds my academic research.
-Currently, I attend births in both the hospital and community settings in Chicago.
+Currently, I provide abortion are and attend births in both the hospital and community settings in Chicago.

 Selected Grants

-Patient Centered Outcomes Research Institute (PCORI), Black Midwives for Black Women: Maternity Care to Improve Trust and Attenuate Structural Racism, PI
+Patient Centered Outcomes Research Institute (PCORI) Foundation, Black Midwives for Black Women: Maternity Care to Improve Trust and Attenuate Structural Racism, co-PI

 U.S. Department of State’s Bureau of Education and Cultural Affairs Fulbright Scholars Program, Maternal Morbidity, Mortality and Survival in Badakhshan, PI